 If they are kept in fish tanks with other fish, effort needs to be taken to ensure that they are receiving enough food.
 A common issue is that other fish will eat all of the food, before any of it can sink down the to catfish.
 This can be remedied through the use of pellets, or feeding flakes and sinking foods at the same time.
-Two of the best foods that you can them are Wardley Shrimp Pellets or New Life Spectrum Small Fish Sinking Food.
+I recommend using Hikari Sinking Wafers, which is one of the best foods on the market.

 Breeding corydoras catfish is not difficult, and in many instances they will breed on their own in a home aquarium.
 But if you want to trigger breeding, there are certain steps you can take that will increase your chances.

 To begin with, try to ensure that you have more males than females in the tank, and a good ratio to aim for is two males for every female.
 Once the females in the tank begin to plump up with eggs, it’s time for you to attempt to trigger breeding.